facebookresearch/hydra/website/docs/advanced/command_line_syntax.md

 - Deleting from defaults: `~db`, `~db=mysql`

 ## Grammar
-Hydra supports a rich DSL (Domain specific language).
-Below are the lexical rules.
+Hydra supports a rich [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) in the command line.
+Below are the lexical rules, and [description](#Description) of the grammar.
-You can see the full grammar [here](https://github.com/facebookresearch/hydra/tree/master/hydra/grammar/Override.g4)
+You can see the full grammar [here](https://github.com/facebookresearch/hydra/tree/master/hydra/grammar/Override.g4).

 ```antlrv4
 grammar Override;